Lumena07/math_game/README.md

 # math_game
+Are you a mathlete?
-This is a math game to see how many questions one can answer correctly in 60 seconds
+Lets actually see how many questions you can answer in 60 seconds Have fun